-Once you insert a new table on your PowerPoint slide, probably the very next task you would want to do is to fill the cells with required content.
-There are more than one of ways in which you can populate your table with content in PowerPoint 2013 for Windows.
+Once you insert a new table on your PowerPoint slide, probably the very next task you would want to do is to fill empty cells with required content.
+There is more than one way to populate your table with content in PowerPoint 2013 for Windows.
 In this tutorial we'll explore these ways.

 - In a table, click on a particular cell to select it.